tendermint/go-amino/README.md

 This software implements Go bindings for the Amino encoding protocol.

 Amino is an object encoding specification.
-It is a subset of Proto3 with an extension for interface support.
-See the [Proto3 spec](https://developers.google.com/protocol-buffers/docs/proto3) for more information on Proto3, which Amino is largely compatible with (but not with Proto2).
+It is a subset of Proto3 and a subset of Go with an extension for interface support, but it is tied to neither.

-The goal of the Amino encoding protocol is to bring parity into logic objects and persistence objects.
+The goal of the Amino encoding protocol is to enable logic objects to become persisted/serialized in a future-compatible way, in a way that streamlines development from prototyping to production and maintenance.

 **DISCLAIMER:** We're still building out the ecosystem, which is currently most developed in Go.
 But Amino is not just for Go — if you'd like to contribute by creating supporting libraries in various languages from scratch, or by adapting existing Protobuf3 libraries, please [open an issue on GitHub](https://github.com/tendermint/go-amino/issues)!

 # Why Amino?